iQ-coder/ssh-bruteforce-detection-lab/assets/screenshots/README.md

 <img width="1280" height="800" alt="image" src="https://github.com/user-attachments/assets/1bea6ae6-e6b5-4207-86fa-8d082a03cf83" />

-here is a demonstartion of how the attacker was able to make admin level modification on the machine's nginx server which could be lethal in real-woeld senarios
+After successful SSH authentication, the attacker gained unauthorized access to the system and was able to modify critical services such as the Nginx web server.
+This demonstrates how compromised credentials can lead to administrative-level actions, potentially affecting system integrity, service availability, and data security.

+In real-world environments, such access could be used to deploy malicious content, establish persistence mechanisms, or disrupt production services.

 pinging the victime to see if connection could be established
 <img width="958" height="519" alt="image" src="https://github.com/user-attachments/assets/d841d3d2-f2b1-42c3-a4d2-afc32766896a" />